 The books take children on a trip around the city – hence the name of the book City Trails.
 Each kids travel guide lists out a range of attractions and places of interest within the city and what children can expect to see and do there.

-If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from the Lonely Planet.
-These books are about two young explorers Marco and Amelia who travel to range of difference landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.
+If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from Lonely Planet.
+These books are about two young explorers Marco and Amelia who travel to a range of different landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.

-Each of the Let’s Explore books are 48 pages and include a range of puzzles, coloring in, have over 250 stickers as well as some interesting facts.
+Each of the Let’s Explore books is 48 pages and include a range of puzzles, colouring in, have over 250 stickers as well as some interesting facts.

 Whether you’re after a kids travel activity book for at home or while travelling, the Lonely Planet Let’s Explore range is a good one to consider.

 With all of us staying at home right now, Backyard Explorer is the perfect book!
 Another excellent children’s book by Lonely Planet, Backyard Explorer helps children get out and explore what’s in their very own backyards.

 Backyard Explorer is full of fun activities for the kids including things to make, do and find.
 Some of the activities include cloud spotting, making a skyline college, completing a scavenger hunt and more.

 This is a great book for those kids who keep complaining that they are bored – with this book they will find plenty to do in and around their own home.

 The last of all the Lonely Planets listed in this guide, Not For Parents are a series of books somewhat like the traditional Lonely Planet guides but for kids.
 These books include a range of interesting facts, stories and things to do in places across the world.

 Each book is around 100 pages and includes stories about interesting people, details of super cool attractions and landmarks,